ericgossett/digital-graffiti/README.md

 - **SubscriptionManager** - A singleton which acts as the local store.
 It contains a list of all subscribed users along with methods to subscribe/unsubscribe.

-## The View Layer
+## The Presentation Layer

-The view layer consists of 3 views:
+The presentation layer consists of 3 views:

 - **AvailableView** - Displays a grid of cards showing the username and tag.
 When a card is clicked, the app subscribes to that user.